 You can attach a Dataproc Metastore service to any Dataproc cluster on the entire peered network by providing the following Hive property config setup when using

 A cluster may also use a subnet of the metastore's network.
 To create a cluster using a subnetwork from the network project, you must configure shared network permissions.

 If you're working with a cross-project deployment you must set up additional permissions before creating a Dataproc Metastore cluster.
 A cross-project deployment can consist of two to three projects, with the Dataproc cluster in a cluster project, the Dataproc Metastore service in a metastore project, and the network in either of the previous two projects or in its own network project.
 It's also possible for the Dataproc cluster and the Dataproc Metastore service to share a project while the network is in its own network project.

 The following diagram provides an overview of the possible project configurations when deploying a Dataproc Metastore cluster:

-When using a VPC network belonging to a different project than the service, the entire relative resource name must be provided when using
+When using a VPC network belonging to a different project than the service, you must provide the entire relative resource name in

 gcloud metastore services create SERVICE.

 You can create and attach a Dataproc cluster that uses the Dataproc Metastore service as its Hive metastore.